Since the start of these games I have been glued to the television.

 Back to the Olympics.

-By now you know I’m not that much into sports, but I have been watching what’s happening in Rio.
+By now you know I’m not that much into sports, but I have been watching what’s happening in PyeongChang.
 Even though I don’t consider myself to be a chauvinist, I’m usually rooting for the guys and girls in orange: the Dutch team.
-But what really got me, was this.
+But what really got me, was something that happened during the games in Rio.

-This summer (2016), American middle-distance runner Abbey D’Agostina and her former opponent Nikki Hamblin were both awarded special Olympic medals for sportsmanship.
+In the summer of 2016, American middle-distance runner Abbey D’Agostina and her former opponent Nikki Hamblin were both awarded special Olympic medals for sportsmanship.
 I’ll let the official Olympic website tell the story:

 New Zealand runner Nikki Hamblin tripped and fell to the ground during the 5,000m race, accidentally bringing American D’Agostino down behind her with around 2,000m to go.
 The 24-year-old D’Agostino was quick to get up again, yet instead of carrying on with her race she stopped to help the stricken Hamblin to her feet, encouraging her to join her in attempting to finish the race.
 However, during her tumble, D’Agostino suffered an ankle injury, slowing the runner down, but Hamblin sportingly hung back to in return offer her encouragements.
 The two women went on to complete the race together.